 that a property was negligent, you virtually have no recourse, even if the hotel cooperates and entertains the claim, following up on it—especially if the hotel is in another country—can entail an insufferable wait.
 That said, if you feel that you have a legitimate claim and that the property was negligent, be persistent.
 And always file a police report as evidence of the crime.
 Since hotels routinely refuse claims, explore an alternative source of relief: homeowner’s insurance.
 It usually covers thefts that occur while policyholders are on vacation, although you may have to pay a deductible, leaving you out of pocket in the end.
 One very unique way to secure your valuables inside your hotel room safe is with a unique device called the Milockie Hotel Safe Lock.
 The Milockie is a special lock and strap device.
 It allows you to secure the safe with your own lock, preventing anyone else from gaining access to your safe.
 The Milockie Lock fits most hotel safes.
 It is a deterrent and a layer of additional security which only you have the key or combination for, depending if you use a key or combo style padlock.
 The Milockie Hotel Safe Lock helps protect your valuables, and provides peace of mind.
 The bottom line is not to become completely paranoid about your hotel room, but to use your common sense.
 Don’t leave large amounts of cash or irreplaceable jewelry in your room.
 Lock valuables away out of sight and use a secondary safe lock to stop the safe door from opening.

-The ultimate way to secure a hotel safe or to turn a dresser drawer or similar into a safe is with a new device call a Bloxafe.
-It’s from England, and made of metal so it is virtually unbreachable.
-Learn more about the Bloxsafe See more unique hotel security items visit: www.CorporateTravelSafety.com.
+The ultimate way to secure a hotel safe or to turn a dresser drawer or similar into a safe is a new device call a Bloxafe.
+It’s from England and made of metal so it is virtually unbreachable.
+See more hotel room security items here.